SCENARIO: Jack pulls into the school parking lot with his rifle in the gun rack of his pickup.

 1965: Pedro goes to summer school, passes English, graduates from high school, goes to technical college, and gets a good job.

 2015: Pedro’s cause is taken up by the state.
-Democrat legislators charge that making mastery of English a requirement for graduation is racist.
+Progressive legislators claim that making mastery of English a requirement for graduation is racist.
 English is banished from the core curriculum.
 Pedro is given a diploma, but he ends up mowing lawns for a living because he can’t speak English.

 SCENARIO: Bobby takes apart leftover firecrackers from the 4th of July, puts them in a model airplane paint bottle, and blows up a red ant hill.